verrazzano/docs/content/en/docs/setup/prereqs.md

 Verrazzano requires the following:
 - A Kubernetes cluster and a compatible `kubectl`.
-- `dev` profile - At least 6 CPUs, 150GB disk storage( About 52G from the total storage will be allocated for Persistent Volumes ), and 48GB RAM available on the Kubernetes worker nodes.
+- `dev` profile - At least six CPUs, 150 GB disk storage(About 52 GB from the total storage will be allocated for persistent volumes), and 48 GB RAM available on the Kubernetes worker nodes.
-- `prod` profile - At least 8 CPUs, 600GB disk storage( About 450G from the total storage will be allocated for Persistent Volumes ), and 64GB RAM available on the Kubernetes worker nodes.
+- `prod` profile - At least eight CPUs, 600 GB disk storage(About 450 GB from the total storage will be allocated for persistent volumes), and 64 GB RAM available on the Kubernetes worker nodes.

 {{< alert title="NOTE" color="warning" >}}
 To avoid conflicts with Verrazzano system components, we recommend installing Verrazzano into an empty cluster.
-Also, depending on the resource requirements of the applications you deploy, the configurations suggested above may or may not be sufficient.
+Also, depending on the resource requirements of the applications you deploy, the configurations previously suggested may or may not be sufficient.
 {{< /alert >}}

 ## Supported hardware